skunklabz/rundeck-ansible-plugin/docker-container.md

 ### Preparations ###

 Create a new directory somewhere on your disk and create a new text file in there called `inventory.ini`.
 This file tells Ansible which hosts (also known as 'nodes') are available.
 It may also contain groups - read more about the inventory in the [Ansible documentation](http://docs.ansible.com/ansible/intro_inventory.html).
-Fill it with one ore more hosts you have access to, for example:
+Fill it with one or more hosts you have access to, for example:

 ```ini
 [test-group]